-At limited neonatal intensive care units (NICUs) in the United States, a family whose baby was recently diagnosed with NEC or passes away from NEC can request one of our Family Resource Packets.
-The packet will be sent to their home, free of charge.
-Materials are available in both English and Spanish.
-The packets are only available through their hospital and not available for direct purchase.
-This program is made possible through the generous support of the NEC Society’s community.
-You can donate here.
-Thank you!
+Families in the United States whose baby was recently diagnosed with NEC or passes away from NEC can request one of our Family Resource Boxes.
+The box will be sent to the family’s home in the U.S., free of charge.
+Materials are available in English and Spanish.
+These resources are made possible through the generous support of the NEC Society’s community.
+If you would like to help us expand our reach, you can donate here.

 When families receive a NEC diagnosis, it can be an isolating and confusing time.
-Our resource packet lets families know that they are not alone and provides them with clear and accurate information about necrotizing enterocolitis, and about what to expect.
+Our resource box lets families know that they are not alone and provides them with clear and accurate information about necrotizing enterocolitis and what to expect.

 – Amena Mebane, whose daughter was affected by NEC